raysas/CO2-emissions-prediction/readme.md

 # Data Mining Project

 This is a mutliphase projet for the Data Mining course at LAU in Fall 2023.
-The project is divided into 3 phases:
+The project is divided into 3 phases.

-- Phase 1: Regression
-- Phase 2: Classification
-- Phase 3: Clustering

 This is phase 1 of the project, The data is taken from Open Canada, natural resources.
 It includes vehicle information and CO2 emission levels for 2023.
 The data is available in the data folder.

 ## Phase 1: Regression